-A.2.1 RANDOM WALK METROPOLIS (RWM)
+A.2.1.
+Random Walk Metropolis (RWM)

-This method is the easiest to sample from, as it uses a simple random walk to propose the next value: if the current iterate is x, it proposes $y = x + \epsilon$, where ε is multivariate normal distributed, $\epsilon \sim \text{Normal}(0, \rho I)$, where I is the identity matrix, and ρ is a scale parameter.
+This method is the easiest to sample from, as it uses a simple random walk to propose the next value: if the current iterate is x, it proposes $y=x+\epsilon$ , where $\epsilon$ is multivariate normal distributed, $\epsilon\sim {\tt Normal}(0,\rho I)$ , where I is the identity matrix, and $\rho$ is a scale parameter.
 Other covariance matrices can also be used instead of the identity but it must be the same for every x.
 The scale parameter is tuned to match the overall variance of the desired distribution.
-Too small a ρ will produce too much serial correlation; too large a ρ and acceptance probability might be near zero so the chain may get stuck.
-We tune ρ by multiplying it up or down so that the average acceptance ratio since last tuning is between 0.4 and 0.6, which is the ball park value suggested by the literature.37
+Too small a $\rho$ will produce too much serial correlation; too large a $\rho$ and acceptance probability might be near zero so the chain may get stuck.
+We tune $\rho$ by multiplying it up or down so that the average acceptance ratio since last tuning is between 0.4 and 0.6, which is the ball park value suggested by the literature.
+The number of steps we wait before tuning increases exponentially, so that between the conclusion of our burn-in sample until our last iteration there is no tuning.